Academic ranks in Canada: Tenured and tenure-track positions

 A decision to reject a candidate for tenure normally requires that the individual leave the institution within a year.
 Otherwise, tenure is granted along with promotion from assistant to associate professor.
 Although tenure and promotion are usually separate decisions, they are often highly correlated such that a decision to grant a promotion coincides with a decision in favour of tenure, and vice versa.
 Promotion to associate professor usually results in an increased administrative load and membership on committees that are restricted to tenured faculty.

 Some people remain at the level of associate professor throughout their careers.
 However, most will apply for the final promotion to full professor; the timeline for making this application is more flexible than that for assistant to associate positions and the associate professor does not normally lose his or her job if the application is rejected.
 As with promotion from assistant to associate professor, promotion from associate to full professor involves review at multiple levels, similar to the earlier tenure/promotion review.
 This includes external reviews, decisions by the department, recommendations by members of other departments, and high-ranking university officials.
 Usually, this final promotion requires that the individual has maintained an active research program, and excellent teaching, in addition to taking a leadership role in important departmental and extra-departmental administrative tasks.
 Full professor is the highest rank that a professor can achieve (other than in a named position) and is seldom achieved before a person reaches their mid-40s.
 The rank of full professor carries additional administrative responsibilities associated with membership on committees that are restricted to full professors.

 The top administrative post in many academic departments is the "department chair" (in multi-divisional faculties) and "director" (in single division faculties).
 Prior to the 1970s, such administrators were called "chairmen" or "chairwomen," but the term in most institutions has since been shortened to the gender-neutral "chair."
-While many department chairs also hold endowed chair positions, the two positions are distinct.
+While some department chairs also hold endowed chair positions, the two positions are distinct.